White House Easter Egg Roll - April 10, 2023 (Day After Easter)

 Hate Week - April 4-10

-National Public Safety Telecommunicators Week - April 10-16, 2016 (Second Week of April)
+National Public Safety Telecommunicators Week - April 9-15, 2023 (Second Full Week of April)

 There are too many monthly holidays to include here, so please check out our April Holidays page to see all of the holidays that are celebrated the entire month of April.